javaplus/MadScientist/lessons/assembly/head.md

 > **Safety:** Do not point the laser at people, animals, or reflective surfaces.
 Use brief test pulses only.

 **Testing the harness**
-1. Run the simple LED blink example from `lessons/Led.md` to verify colors/pins.
+1. Run the simple LED blink example from the [LED lesson](../Led.md) to verify colors/pins.
 2. Use `laser.fire(1)` from `code/laser.py` to briefly test the laser.

 ### 5. Attach the Head Top